italosdoliveira/italosdoliveira/README.md

 # Hello I am Italo Oliveira and I'm a developer

-Actually i am studying in Feevale University
+Currently i am studying in Feevale University

 I worked with PHP, .NET and Nodejs
 - 1 year with PHP ❤️